ConradHougen/Multiscale-Topic-Manifold-Learning/README.md

 # Multi-Scale Topic Manifold Learning (MSTML)

-This is the public release version of the code and examples related to the paper "Multi-Scale Topic Manifold Learning for Understanding Interdisciplinary Collaborations in Co-Author Networks".
+This is the public release version of the code and examples related to the papers: "Multi-Scale Topic Manifold Learning for Understanding Interdisciplinary Collaborations in Co-Author Networks" and "A Multiscale Geometric Method for Capturing Relational Topic Alignment".

 ## Overview

 MSTML provides a scalable method for predicting collaborative behaviors using textual data and probabilistic information geometry of author-topical interests.
+It combines a relational topic modeling (RTM) approach with time alignment and multiscale learning.
 The framework combines:

-- **GDLTM**: Geometry-Driven Longitudinal Topic Model for analyzing topic evolution over time
+- **GDLTM**: Geometry-Driven Longitudinal Topic Model for analyzing topic evolution over time.
+This is based on the paper "A Geometry-Driven Longitudinal Topic Model" (Wang, Hougen, et. al.; Harvard Data Science Review, 2021).
-- **HRG**: Hierarchical Random Graph models for network structure analysis and link prediction
+- **HRG**: Hierarchical Random Graph models for network structure analysis and link prediction.
+This is based on "Hierarchical structure and the prediction of missing links in networks" (Clauset, Moore, and Newman; Nature 453, 98-101, 2008)
 - **Text Processing**: Comprehensive preprocessing utilities for academic documents
 - **Network Analysis**: Tools for analyzing collaboration patterns and community structure